 Heartbleed blamed for hack that put 4.5 million patients at risk

-As I described earlier this week on the Tripwire State of Security blog, hackers broke into the computer network of Community Health Systems (CHS), and stole personal data related to 4.5 million patients.
+As I described earlier this week, hackers broke into the computer network of Community Health Systems (CHS), and stole personal data related to 4.5 million patients.

 Hospital